tylerhimes/tylerhimes.github.io/_posts/2023-05-08-cnn-fruit-classification.md

 kiwi               0.0      0.0     0.0   0.9    0.0     0.0
 lemon              0.0      0.0     0.0   0.0    1.0     0.0
 orange             0.0      0.0     0.0   0.1    0.0     1.0
 ```

 <br>
-Along the top are our *actual* classes and down the side are our *predicted* classes - so counting *down* the columns we can get the Classification Accuracy (%) for each class, and we can see where it is getting confused.
+Along the top are our *actual* classes and down the side are our *predicted* classes - so counting *down* the columns we can get the Classification Accuracy (%) for each class and see where it is getting confused.

-So, while overall our test set accuracy was 95% - for each individual class we see:
+While overall our test set accuracy was 95%, for each individual class we see:
 * Apple: 90%
 * Avocado: 100%
 * Banana: 90%